Union County Falcon Cam

 Conserve Wildlife Foundation is partnering with Union County on the new Falcon Cam located on the roof of the County Courthouse in downtown Elizabeth, New Jersey.

-“The new Falcon Cam will provide an enriching experience for County residents of all ages, and for online visitors from all over the world."
+“This Falcon Cam will provide an enriching experience for County residents of all ages, and for online visitors from all over the world."

 A pair first attempted to build a nest on the roof of the County Courthouse in 2005, but windy conditions were an obstacle.
 In 2006 County workers installed a repurposed dog house to provide a wind shield, acting on the guidance of wildlife experts with the New Jersey Department of Environmental Protection.
 Every year until 2015, the same nesting pair has raised chicks in the doghouse since then.